mkrull/App-Unicheck-Modules-Redis/README.md

 # BUGS

-Please report any bugs or feature requests to `bug-uninets-check-modules-redis at rt.cpan.org`, or through the web interface at [http://rt.cpan.org/NoAuth/ReportBug.html?Queue=Uninets-Check-Modules-Redis](http://rt.cpan.org/NoAuth/ReportBug.html?Queue=Uninets-Check-Modules-Redis).
+Please report any bugs or feature requests to `bug-app-unicheck-modules-redis at rt.cpan.org`, or through the web interface at [http://rt.cpan.org/NoAuth/ReportBug.html?Queue=App-Unicheck-Modules-Redis](http://rt.cpan.org/NoAuth/ReportBug.html?Queue=App-Unicheck-Modules-Redis).
 I will be notified, and then you'll automatically be notified of progress on your bug as I make changes.